aws-samples/amazon-textract-response-parser/src-js/README.md

 The `Table.confidence`, `Row.getConfidence()` and `Cell.confidence` scores reflect confidence of the **table structure detection** model.
 For aggregated OCR confidence of the text contained inside, use `.getOcrConfidence()` instead.

-Use `Table.tableType` and `Cell.hasEntityTypes()` to explore the more advanced [entity types](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-tables.html) extracted by Amazon Textract: For example column headers, titles, footers, and summaries:
+Use `Table.tableType` and `Cell.hasEntityTypes()` to explore the more advanced [entity types](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-tables.html) extracted by Amazon Textract: For example column headers, title cells, footer cells, and summary cells:

 ```typescript
 import {